Lenny Murphy: Imprisonment

-Early on 11 March 1976, Murphy shot and injured a young Catholic woman, once again on the Cliftonville.
+Early on 11 March 1976, Murphy shot and injured a young Catholic woman, once again on the Cliftonville Road.
 Arrested the next day after attempting to retrieve the gun used, Murphy was charged with attempted murder and remanded in custody for a prolonged period.
 However, he was able to plea bargain whereby he was allowed to plead guilty to the lesser charge of a firearms offence, and received twelve years' imprisonment on 11 October 1977.
 Dillon notes that the police believed Murphy was involved in the Shankill Butcher murders.
-To divert suspicion from himself Murphy ordered the rest of the gang to continue the cut-throat murders while he was in prison.
+To divert suspicion from himself, Murphy ordered the rest of the gang to continue the cut-throat murders while he was in prison.
 The Butchers, now under the operational command of William Moore, went on to kill and mutilate at least three more Catholics.

 The team of Criminal Investigation Department (CID) detectives investigating the murders was led by Detective Chief Inspector Jimmy Nesbitt who headed C Division based at Tennent Street off the Shankill Road.
 However, the police were overworked during this period and little progress was made in the investigation until one victim, Gerard McLaverty, survived his assault.
 Detectives were driving him down the Shankill Road on the way to the scene of his abduction when he recognised two of his assailants walking in the street.
 This identification of Sam McAllister and Benjamin Edwards led to the arrest of much of the gang in May 1977 and, in February 1979, they were imprisoned for long periods.
 Confessions of gang members had named Murphy as the leader but statements incriminating him were later retracted.
 He was questioned once again about the Butcher murders but denied involvement.
 The total of sentences handed down to the gang at Belfast Crown Court was the longest in legal history in the UK.